History of Capri

 The island of Capri is situated in the Gulf of Naples, between the Italian Peninsula and the islands of Procida and Ischia.
 Made of limestone, its lowest part is at the center, while its sides are high and mostly surrounded by steep precipices, which contain numerous caves.
-Its topography is dominated by the slopes of the Monte Solaro in the West and Monte San Michele the East.
+Its topography is dominated by the slopes of the Monte Solaro in the west and Monte San Michele in the east.

 Prehistory and Greek period

 The first discoveries of prehistoric-age remains occurred more than two thousand years ago during the Roman Imperial era, when excavations for Imperial buildings on the island unearthed remains of animals that had disappeared tens of thousands before, as well as traces of Stone-Age occupants.
 The story was documented by the historian Suetonius (75–140) who described the interest shown by the emperor Augustus in preserving these remains, creating the first museum of paleontology and paleoanthropology in his villa's garden.

 The earliest mythical inhabitants were the Teleboi from Acarnania under their king Telon.
 Neolithic remains were found in 1882 in the Grotta delle Felci, a cave on the south coast.
-In historical times the island was occupied by Greeks who from the eighth century BC onwards first settled on the island of Ischia and the mainland, at Cumae, and later came to Capri.
+In historical times the island was occupied by Greeks who from the 8th century BC onward first settled on the island of Ischia and the mainland, at Cumae, and later came to Capri.
 The historian Strabo wrote that "in ancient times there were two towns in Capri, which were later reduced to one".

 One of those two towns was the precursor to today's Capri town.
 This is confirmed by the remains of fortification walls, built with large limestone boulders at the bottom and square blocks at the top, visible from the terrace of the funicular railway, and a building at the foot of Castiglione, and these, together with other buildings now destroyed, complete the old town (5th to 4th century BC).

-Regarding the second city, many hypotheses have been advanced, but the most reliable is that even then it was Anacapri, based on the existence of the Phoenician Steps that connect to the port (despite its name, the steps were not been built by the Phoenicians, but by Greek colonists).
+Regarding the second city, many hypotheses have been advanced, but the most reliable is that even then it was Anacapri, based on the existence of the Phoenician Steps that connect to the port (despite its name, the steps were not built by the Phoenicians, but by Greek colonists).

-Since its first settlement, the natural shape of the island led to the creation of two communities, one in the East with hills sloping down to the sea, and one to the West on a large plateau, the steep slopes of Monte Solaro and with no access to the sea.
+Since its first settlement, the natural shape of the island led to the creation of two communities, one in the east with hills sloping down to the sea, and one to the west on a large plateau, the steep slopes of Monte Solaro and with no access to the sea.

 Capri subsequently fell into the hands of Neapolis (the former Greek colony called Naples today) and remained so until the time of Augustus, who took it in exchange for Aenaria (Ischia) and often resided there.